kszicsillag/Skalazhato.Tools/tf-k8ssrv/opentofu/ansible/k3s/README.md

 Usage
 -----

-The playbook runs on localhost (connection: local) and supports two roles via the `k3s_role` variable:
+The playbook runs on localhost (connection: local) and is intended for single-node k3s server installs only.

-- server: installs k3s server
-- agent: installs k3s agent and joins an existing server
+This playbook does not support agent mode or joining multiple nodes; it's optimized for bootstrapping a single server node.

 Example variables (can be passed via ansible-pull extra-vars or rendered in your repo):

-- k3s_role: "server"
 - k3s_version: "latest"         # or an explicit version like 'v1.27.4+k3s1'
 - k3s_channel: "stable"
 - k3s_token: "<pre-shared-token>"   # optional for single-node installs
-- k3s_server_url: "https://1.2.3.4:6443"  # required for agents

 Notes
 -----